-- 1 After you select the Rename to check box in the Rename/Relocate dialog box, enter the name of the RDB in the text box to direct the backup to the RDB. - On the Create Selection Set page, click Edit Plugin Options, and select the following options on the Restore and Recovery Options tab: - Set 'This database can be overwritten by a restore' Flag for Databases - Perform Recovery (Enable only on Last Step in Restore Sequence) - Mount Databases after Recovery - 3 If you created the RDB on an Exchange Server that is not the active server, select the applicable NetVault Backup Client from the Target Client list on the Create Restore Job page.
+- 1 After you select the Rename to check box in the Rename/Relocate dialog box, enter the name of the RDB in the text box to direct the backup to the RDB. - 2 On the Create Selection Set page, click Edit Plugin Options, and select the following options on the Restore and Recovery Options tab: - Set 'This database can be overwritten by a restore' Flag for Databases - Perform Recovery (Enable only on Last Step in Restore Sequence) - Mount Databases after Recovery - 3 In a DAG, if you created the RDB on an Exchange Mailbox Server that is not the active server and you want to select a specific Exchange Mailbox Server on which to perform the restore, select the applicable NetVault Backup Client from the Target Client list on the Create Restore Job page.

-In a DAG, the plug-in automatically directs the restore job for an RDB to the active server in the cluster.
-If you created the RDB on an Exchange Server that is not the active server, select the client in the Exchange Server that hosts the RDB.
+In a DAG, the plug-in automatically directs the restore job for an RDB to the Exchange Mailbox Server that hosts the RDB in the cluster.
+If applicable and if you created the RDB on an Exchange Mailbox Server that is not the active server, you can select the NetVault Backup Client in the Exchange Mailbox Server that hosts the RDB.